 But overall, Nubia's RedMagic 5S is a great and more affordable alternative to the Asus ROG Phone 5, if gaming happens to be your main criteria when purchasing a new smartphone.

 Released on October 15, 2020, the Lenovo Legion Duel is the second smartphone on the market to feature the powerful Snapdragon 865+ chipset, similar to the Asus ROG Phone 3.

 It makes perfect sense of having a retractable front camera that enables you to take full advantage of the 6.65-inch AMOLED screen with a 144 Hz refresh rate alongside a 240 Hz touch-sampling rate without any notches getting in the way!
-This is a big plus when it comes to immersion.
 This pop-up camera module was also designed for content creators who want to record their gameplay (game sessions) via a selfie perspective or even for streaming.

-When it comes to performance, we are obviously looking at the top of the range capability thanks to Qualcomm's Snapdragon 865+ chipset that has been mated to either 12 GB or 16 GB of RAM.
-The benchmarks I was able to run illustrated this raw power well, and the temperature control proved to be quite efficient thanks to the integration of a dual liquid cooling system.
+For performance, we are obviously on the very high-end thanks to Qualcomm's Snapdragon 865+ coupled with 12 or 16 GB of RAM.
+The benchmarks that I was able to run clearly illustrated this raw power.
+The temperature control proved to be quite effective thanks to the integration of a double liquid cooling system.